Canadian Provinces Population 2020

 British Columbia also has a large population, although it’s almost half of the population of Quebec.
 The province of British Columbia has a population of over 4.8 million, with the most populous cities including Vancouver and the capital city, Victoria.

 Of the 10 provinces, just three have populations that fall under 1 million.
-Prince Edward Island is the smallest with a population of over 500,000.
-The smallest by area is also Prince Edward Island, followed by Nova Scotia, each of which have larger populations than Newfoundland but have not yet reached 1 million residents.
+Prince Edward Island is the smallest with a population of over 150,000.
+The smallest by area is also Prince Edward Island, followed by Nova Scotia.